Volkswagen T-Cross: Mexico

 The T-Cross was introduced in Mexico in September 2019 and was imported from Brazil.
 It uses a 1.6-litre engine coupled with the Tiptronic six speed automatic transmission.
 It is the second car in Volkswagen's Mexican lineup to use the MQB A0 platform.
 It also comes with a 6.5" Composition Media and Apple CarPlay infotainment system, six airbags, ABS brakes and electronic stability control, and automatic post collision braking is available in all versions.
 It obtained a five star rating by Latin NCAP.
 It arrived to the market in Mexico in 2019.

 The Brazilian-made T-Cross was briefly sold alongside the Indian-made Taigun, which went on sale in February 2023.
 The Taigun replaced the T-Cross in the market.

 Powertrain

 China

-In China, the car is offered by two manufacturers (SAIC-Volkswagen and FAW-Volkswagen) with two different names, which are the T-Cross and Tacqua respectively.
+In China, the car is offered by two manufacturers (SAIC-Volkswagen and FAW-Volkswagen) with three different names, which are the T-Cross, Tharu XR and Tacqua respectively.